 Trump in 'Fox & Friends' interview claims coronavirus vaccine coming ‘in a matter of weeks’

-Thee president also spoke about Hurricane Sally, slammed Bob Woodward's book and ripped Joe Biden
+The president also spoke about Hurricane Sally, slammed Bob Woodward's book and ripped Joe Biden

 President Trump in an interview on "Fox & Friends" Tuesday claimed a vaccine for coronavirus could be approved "in a matter of weeks."

-During his "Fox & Friends" appearance, the president also spoke about Hurricane Sally, slammed journalist Bob Woodward cohort Carl Bernstein for critical comments the journalists have made about him -- he called Bernstein a "nutjob" -- and accused liberal cities of "getting weak and soft" against crime in the wake of a shooting of two Los Angeles Police Department officers.
+During his "Fox & Friends" appearance, the president also spoke about Hurricane Sally, slammed journalist Bob Woodward and cohort Carl Bernstein for critical comments the journalists have made about him -- he called Bernstein a "nutjob" -- and accused liberal cities of "getting weak and soft" against crime in the wake of a shooting of two Los Angeles Sheriff's deputies.

 The vaccine comment comes as several Democrats have cast doubt on the safety of a potential vaccine due to the accelerated process: Democratic nominee Joe Biden and his vice-presidential candidate Sen. Kamala Harris, D-Calif., have expressed concerns about potential political pressure they said could lead to a vaccine being approved too early.